 We’re glad you asked.

 The most common mistake we see made is using the wrong composition of growing materials.
-If you attempt to grow vegetables using only our Lawn & Garden Compost Mix or our Organic Compost, you’ve got your ratios wrong and are doomed to failure.
+If you attempt to grow vegetables using only our Garden Mix or our Organic Compost, you’ve got your ratios wrong and are doomed to failure.

-We recommend using a 60/40 split between our Value Mix as a base soil, mixed with either our Lawn & Garden Compost Mix or Organic Compost for best results.
-Mix together well and if you need a top up in the future, just add in a little more of the organic matter.
+We recommend using a 60/40 split between our Value Mix as a base soil, mixed with either our Garden Mix or our Organic Compost for best results.
+Mix compost in well and if you need a top up in the future, just add in a little more of the organic matter.

 Vegetables are quite big feeders, especially tomatoes and peas, so you should also ensure to add some fertiliser, seaweed or dolomite (some of our customers swear by sheep pellets or blood and bone as a growing aid).